wms8463/wms8463/README.md

 ## Welcome to my GitHub profile 🎟

 👋 Hello!
 My name is Will.
-I am Full Stack Engineer based in San Jose, California.
+I am SwiftUI developer based in Austin, Texas.

-I am adept in javascript full stack technologies and mobile Swift ios development.
-My passion is designing engaging and simple user experiences that help make peoples lives easier and more fulfilled.
-I love travel, learning, and meeting new people, discussing ideas, and broadening my perspective and understanding of technology.
+I am currently building a SwiftUI app that helps people capture meaningful moments in their lives.
 ---

 ## 🧰 Toolbox